 Thankfully this is very straightforward, the Pokemon checksum consists simply of the 16 lower bits of the sum of bytes 0x08 to 0x87 (unencrypted).
 We can write a function to calculate and update the Pokemon checksum:

 Finally we have all the tools we need to get a hacker worthy starter:

 Conclusion and future work

-I ended up taking what I learned from this project and writing a small terminal based save file editor for the 4th generation Pokemon games, but it still needs a lot of work.
+I ended up taking what I learned from this project and writing a small terminal based save file editor for the 4th generation Pokemon games in C++.